 - Localised scleroderma (also known as morphoea).
 This only affects the skin.
 It causes some areas of the skin to become harder than usual.
 This type of scleroderma is more common in children.
 See the separate leaflet called Localised Scleroderma (Morphoea) for more details.

 - Systemic sclerosis.
 This causes some areas of the skin to become harder than usual and it may involve one or more of the body's internal organs.
 There are two main forms of systemic sclerosis:

 - Limited cutaneous systemic sclerosis (lcSSc).

 - Diffuse cutaneous systemic sclerosis (dcSSc).

-The rest of this article is only about systemic sclerosis.
+The rest of this leaflet is only about systemic sclerosis.

 What causes systemic sclerosis?

 It is not known what triggers the immune system to cause systemic sclerosis.
 There is probably an inherited tendency to develop it.
-It is more common in people who have a family member with systemic sclerosis.
-It may be triggered by certain germs (such as viruses), medicines, street drugs and chemicals.
+Systemic sclerosis is more common in people who have a family member with systemic sclerosis.
+Systemic sclerosis may be triggered by certain germs (such as viruses), medicines, street drugs and chemicals.
 A number of different influences seem to be involved.